JConquers/VR_Project_1/README.md

 ---

 ## Conclusion
-This project demonstrates the effectiveness of **CNNs for binary classification** in a face mask detection scenario.
+This part of the project demonstrates the effectiveness of **CNNs for binary classification** in a face mask detection scenario.
 By tuning hyperparameters and optimizing model architecture, we achieved a high accuracy of **96.33%**, outperforming traditional ML classifiers.